Various Yii 3.0 related documentation

 ];

-Directly referencing container in a class is a bad idea since the code becomes non-generic, coupled to container interface and, what’s worse, dependencies are becoming hidden.
+Directly referencing a container in a class is a bad idea since the code becomes non-generic, coupled to the container interface and, what’s worse, dependencies are becoming hidden.
 Because of that, Yii inverts the control by automatically injecting objects from a container in some constructors and methods based on method argument types.

 This is primarily done in constructor and handing method of action handlers: